ananyatimalsina/yourvoice/README.md

 unblind(sign(blind(message))) = sign(message)
 ```

-The authority never sees the original secret, and the server cannot link credentials to voter identity.
+The authority never sees the original secret or the voters decision, and the server cannot link secrets to voter identity.

 ## 🛠️ Tech Stack